pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 $ pulumi login --local
 $ pulumi stack select my-app-production

-# export the stack's checkpoint to a local file
+# export the stack's state to a local file
-$ pulumi stack export --show-secrets --file my-app-production.checkpoint.json
+$ pulumi stack export --show-secrets --file my-app-production.stack.json

 # logout and login to the desired new backend
 $ pulumi logout